 Nominations are now open for the 2016 Kathy Goldfarb-Findling Leadership Award.
 Please submit nominations through our website form.
 Deadline is May 31, 2016.
 The honoree will be named November 3, 2016.

 To learn more about Ms. Kathy Goldfarb-Findling, please view this short video.

-Previous winners of “The Kathy” are Michael Melara of Catholic Charities, Mary Ellen Clausen of Ophelia’s Place, Mary Beth Frey of the Samaritan Center, Randi Bregman of Vera House and Kerry Quaglia of Home HeadQuarters and Sharon Owens of Southwest Community Center.
+Previous winners of “The Kathy” are Michael Melara of Catholic Charities, Mary Ellen Clausen of Ophelia’s Place, Mary Beth Frey of the Samaritan Center, Randi Bregman of Vera House, Kerry Quaglia of Home HeadQuarters and Sharon Owens of Southwest Community Center.

 The Kathy Award

 “The Kathy” is short for the Kathy Goldfarb-Findling Leadership Award, jointly sponsored by the Gifford and Allyn Foundations.
 It is named for the Gifford Foundation’s late executive director who also served as the Allyn Foundation’s director of strategic services.
 It is awarded periodically to a Central New York (Onondaga, Oswego, Madison and Cayuga counties) not-for-profit professional who best exemplifies Ms. Goldfarb-Findling’s approach to leadership:

 · to encourage lifelong learning;

 · to embrace leaps of faith and not fear failure;

 · to fully engage in collaborative approaches and

 · to at all times believe passionately in the power of change and personal growth.